dmlc/xgboost/doc/jvm/index.rst

 If you want to use XGBoost4J-Spark, replace ``xgboost4j`` with ``xgboost4j-spark``.

-.. note:: XGBoost4J-Spark requires Spark 2.3+
+.. note:: XGBoost4J-Spark requires Apache Spark 2.3+

-  XGBoost4J-Spark now requires Spark 2.3+.
+  XGBoost4J-Spark now requires **Apache Spark 2.3+**.
 Latest versions of XGBoost4J-Spark uses facilities of `org.apache.spark.ml.param.shared` extensively to provide for a tight integration with Spark MLLIB framework, and these facilities are not fully available on earlier versions of Spark.

+  Also, make sure to install Spark directly from `Apache website <https://spark.apache.org/>`_. **Upstream XGBoost is not guaranteed to work with third-party distributions of Spark, such as Cloudera Spark.** Consult appropriate third parties to obtain their distribution of XGBoost.

 Installation from maven repo
 ============================